Make a scene

 The Casiquiare Canal runs from the northeast (where it stems from the Rio Orinoco) to the southwest (where it connects to the Rio Negro).
 The above image highlights its beginning and end.
 Because Humboldt entered the Casiquiare from the Orinoco, you'll create your bookmark at its northeastern endpoint.

 - Zoom to the northeast endpoint of the Casiquiare, where it connects to the Orinoco.
-Confirm that your zoom elevation is lower than the Cloud Imagery layer and turn the Cloud Imagery layer back on.

 The Imagery basemap is created by stitching together many different images of the world.
 Depending on how close you zoom and how far you tilt the scene, you may see different imagery than in the above image.